ShaunCurtis/Blazr.Demo.Database/Simple-JWT-Services.md

 }
 ```

-And a base abstract class.
+Most of the code is common to Server and WASM implementations so we define an abstract base class to hold this common code.

 `LogInAsync` is the core method.
 It:
 1. Gets the token from the issuer based on the supplied credentials.
-The implementation of `GetTokenAsync` depends on the child implementation.
+The implementation of `GetTokenAsync` is abstact and implemented differently in the WASM and Server child implementation.
-2. Checks if the toek in valid
+2. Checks if the toek in valid.
 3. Invokes `AuthenticationChanged`.

 ```csharp